Santa Teresa, Costa Rica: 2023 Travel Guide

 It is located directly on the beach and you could easily spend a long lazy afternoon/evening here.

-The Bakery: I think it is a bit pricey, but that is part of the hipster vibe.
-The Bakery serves great food though and is definitely the best breakfast spot in town.
+The Bakery: The Bakery serves great food though and is definitely the best breakfast spot in town.

 Budget-Friendly